CMPSC-102-Allegheny-College-Spring-2024/08_ethics_student/README.md

 - Present the material from your research to the class during the next lab.
 Note: Each person is expected to speak and to contribute equally to the group's effort.

-## Project Assessment
+## Assessment

 The grade that a student receives on this assignment will have the following components.

 - **GitHub Actions CI Build Status [up to 25%]:**: For the lab repository associated with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
 This is only checking some baseline writing and commit requirements as well as correct inclusion of files.
-An additional reduction will given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
-An addition reduction will also be given if there is no commit during lab work times.
+An additional reduction will be given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
+An additional reduction will also be given if there is no commit during lab work times.
 All other requirements are evaluated manually.

 - **Mastery of Technical Writing [up to 40%]:**: Students will also receive a check mark grade when the responses to the writing questions presented in the `reflection.md` reveal a proficiency of both writing skills and scientific knowledge.
 To receive a check mark grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing conceptually and technically accurate answers.